Keshu Ee Veedinte Nadhan: Plot

 At the same, Keshu's brothers-in-law and sister arrive on the bus.
 Usha tries to reconcile with Vivek but he is angered and breaks up with her.
 Umesh tells her a doubt that he might have wrote a love letter in the lottery ticket and sent to a girl who is their neighbour.
 Usha slaps Umesh when she finds.
 Keshu's brothers-in-law finds this and tries to find the lottery ticket by making rocket with few tickets.
 The girl's mother sees this and learns about Umesh's affair with her daughter.
 She gets angry and hits her daughter, which Umesh witnesses and Keshu tells him that because of him, his life has a problem like this.
-Rathnam sees this and asks where Leela is and she won't allow him to spent a night.
+Rathnam sees this and asks where Leela is and she won't allow him to spend a night.
 When she sees the girl's mother hitting her, she thinks that Keshu told them about his affair with Leela.
 She takes him inside the room and tells that she is going to leave him alone and teach a lesson.
 As he couldn't tolerate the torture, Keshu locks Rathnam in a room and moves out.
 He tells Umesh to make a paper rocket and throw it to the same place where he threw the lottery ticket to the girl.
 It launches and gets stuck in the tree.
 A group of people climbs and checks the tree for the lottery ticket and finds many letters written by Umesh and the girl's mother misunderstands and slaps her.
 Later they realises that Umesh wrote the letters on a paper not the lottery ticket.
 Ganapathi tells Keshu that his neighbour and ex-goon Biju might have stolen the lottery ticket and hidden it somewhere.
 Keshu's brothers-in-law and Ganapathi takes Keshu goes to Biju's house.
 Meanwhile, Rathnam escapes from room and catches them.
 She thinks that Keshu was taking everyone to Leela's house to live with her.
 When she finds out that they are going take the lottery ticket, she forces them that she will also come, but Keshu refuses.
 She then tells Keshu to not go to the place where she will also come.
 When Rajendran asks what has happened, Keshu says that she is mad.
 When Vijayan Pillai tells her to keep calm, she tells bad about Vijayan Pillai's father.
 In a fit of rage, Keshu pushes Rathnam to the ground, where she hits her head and becomes unconscious.
 Keshu takes Biju and asks him personally about the lottery ticket.
 Biju tells that he didn't take and hide the lottery ticket.
 Meanwhile, Keshu accidentally stabs Biju with a knife, when he stepped on a coconut and was about to slips.
 Everyone thinks that Keshu tried to kill him purposely and did it for the lottery ticket.
 One man says that he tried to kill Rathnam and she is hospitalized.
 He blackmails Keshu that he will complain to the police, as Keshu didn't allow him to say it.
 Keshu's brothers-in-law escape from the scene as everyone knows that they brought Keshu there and if Biju dies in the hospital, they will be arrested for helping Keshu kill him.
 Keshu is arrested and imprisoned, but is released after 14 days on bail as Biju survived and he says that Keshu made an accident.